About the Team

 The WordPress CoreCore Core is the set of software required to run WordPress.
 The Core Development Team builds WordPress.
 Performance Team was established in 2021 and is dedicated to monitoring, enhancing, and promoting performance in WordPress core and its surrounding ecosystem.

-The Core Performance Team builds and manages the Performance Lab plugin, a collection of performance-related “feature projects” for WordPress core.
+The Core Performance Team builds and manages the Performance Lab project, a collection of performance-related “feature projects” for WordPress core.

 Team Reps